simjunheng/tp/docs/DeveloperGuide.md

     * Pros: Easy to extend and manipulate attributes of a player.
     * Cons: Hard to implement.

+### 4.3 Clear Tasks feature

+#### 4.3.1 Implementation

+This feature allows users to clear all tasks from the task list, or only tasks that correspond with a given date.
+It is facilitated by the `ModelManager` which utilizes the method `deleteTask()` to delete each corresponding task one by one, or sets a new `TaskBook` object to the `ModelManager` to refresh the task list.

+Given below is an example usage scenario of how the clear task mechanism behaves at each step.

+Step 1: The user inputs `clear-t 2022-10-10` to clear all tasks that correspond with the date `2022-10-10` in the task list.

+Step 2: This argument is passed into the `LogicManager` which calls on `Coach2K22Parser#parseCommand()` to find a suitable parser class which corresponds with the provided command to parse the user's inputs.
+This initializes the `ClearTaskCommandParser`, where its method `parse()` is called to process the user inputs.

+Step 3: The newly initialized `ClearTaskCommandParser` is then returned to the `LogicManager` for command execution.

+Step 4: During the command execution, the `ModelManager#deleteTask()` method is called multiple times to remove the corresponding tasks from the internal task list.
+Inside the function call, the `ModelManager#updateFilteredTaskList()` is also called, which updates the GUI to display the new task list.
+The command results are then generated and shown to the user.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation